Blocking Knits – 3 Ways To Reshape Your Knitting

 What Is Blocking?

-Blocking is a process that you do once you have finished knitting your project.
+Blocking is a process that you do once you have finished your knitting project.

 This means that you stretch and shape your finished piece so that it has the correct measurements your pattern has given you.